Bert Gosnell: Club career

-Gosnell, an outside-left, played for Colchester based non-league teams The Albion and Colchester Town, before joining New Brompton in 1901.
-After playing in the Southern League for New Brompton, he moved on to Kent League outfit Chatham the following year.
-He joined Newcastle United in May 1904, and helped the "Magpies" to win the Football League First Division title in 1904–05.
-He also played in the 1905 FA Cup Final at Crystal Palace, which ended in a 2–0 defeat to Aston Villa following two goals from Harry Hampton.
-United finished fourth in the league in 1905–06, and again reached the final of the FA Cup.
-Gosnell again picked up a runners-up medal, following a 1–0 defeat to Everton after a goal from Alex Young.
+Gosnell, an outside-left, played for Colchester-based non-League teams The Albion and Colchester Town, before joining New Brompton in 1901.
+After playing in the Southern League for New Brompton, he moved on to Kent League club Chatham the following year.
+He joined Newcastle United in May 1904 and helped the "Magpies" to win the Football League First Division title in 1904–05.
+He also played in the 1905 FA Cup final at Crystal Palace, which ended in a 2–0 defeat to Aston Villa following two goals from Harry Hampton.
+United finished fourth in the league in 1905–06 and again reached the final of the FA Cup.
+Gosnell again picked up a runners-up medal following a 1–0 defeat to Everton after a goal from Alex Young.

 Newcastle again won the Football League title in 1906–07, finishing three points ahead of Bristol City.
-They dropped back to fourth in 1907–08, before finishing as champions again in 1908–09 with a seven-point lead over second-place Everton.
-Once more they could only manage a fourth-place finish in defence of their title, in the 1909–10 campaign, Gosnell's last at the club.
-They did though win the FA Cup for the first time in 1910 after beating Barnsley in a replay at Goodison Park; Gosnell did not feature though in either the original tie or the replay.
-In total, he made 106 appearances and scored 15 goals in six years at St James' Park.
+They dropped back to fourth in 1907–08 before finishing as champions again in 1908–09 with a seven-point lead over second-place Everton.
+Once more, they could only manage a fourth-place finish in defence of their title in the 1909–10 campaign, Gosnell's last at the club.
+They did, though, win the FA Cup for the first time in 1910 after beating Barnsley in a replay at Goodison Park; Gosnell did not feature though in either the original tie or the replay.
+He made 106 appearances and scored 15 goals in six years at St James' Park.

 On 7 July 1910, Gosnell signed for Tottenham Hotspur.
 He featured in seven matches in all competitions.
 He only had a brief spell at White Hart Lane, before he went on to play at Northern League club Darlington in 1911.
-In the summer of 1912 he signed with Port Vale, who at the time were plying their trade in the Central League.
-He appeared fairly regularly over the course of the 1912–13 season, though on 9 November, in a match at Liverpool Reserves, he was mistakenly sent off for kicking an opponent during a 1–0 defeat.
-He was a member of the side that took home the Birmingham Senior Cup in 1913, but left the club in the summer of that year.
+In the summer of 1912, he signed with Port Vale, who at the time were plying their trade in the Central League.
+He appeared fairly regularly throughout the 1912–13 season, though on 9 November, in a match at Liverpool Reserves, he was mistakenly sent off for kicking an opponent during a 1–0 defeat.
+He was a member of the side that took home the Birmingham Senior Cup in 1913 but left the club in the summer of that year.